 Welcome to A Mother’s Fight, where you will find advice for mothers, from mothers.
 Being a mum is one of the most rewarding ventures anyone can take on in their lives.
-However, it is also one of the most demanding permanent jobs you can take on, most couples who accept the challenge not only find it demanding financially but find it very tough mentally and emotionally.
-Separation anxiety not only effects children at a young age but also affects adults in the early stages of parenthood.
-This normally comes about when you are thinking about returning to work or its time for your child to go to pre-school.
+However, it is also one of the most demanding full-time jobs anyone can take on and most parents who accept the challenge not only find it incredibly taxing financially but also mentally and emotionally tough.
+Separation anxiety doesn’t just affect young children but it also affects adults in the early stages of parenthood.
+This normally comes about when people are thinking about returning to work or it is time for your child to start pre-school.

-Going back to work can leave you with feelings of guilt, uncertainty and depression however you can take solace in the fact that the majority of mothers go through this during the first couple of months of returning back to workplace, this is normally where you rely on your support network such as your partner, friends and family to help you through this stage, however if this is something you feel talking to an external party will help then we are here to offer support and be a shoulder to lean on.
-In the meantime here are a few pointers for you to and some advice for mothers and fathers:-
+Going back to work can leave you with feelings of guilt, uncertainty, and depression but you can take solace in the fact that the majority of mothers go through this during the first couple of months.
+This is normally where you need to rely on your support networks such as your partner, friends, and family to help you to get through this stage.
+However, if you feel that talking to an external party will help, then we are here to offer support and be a shoulder you can lean on.
+In the meantime, though, here are a few pointers for you to and some advice for mothers and fathers:-

-- Get used to saying goodbye from an early age, this helps both you as a mother as well as preparing the child for when the time comes to return to your job.
+- Start getting used to saying bye to your children from an early age as this will help both of you prepare for the time when it comes for you to return to work.

-- Make a to do list of things you have been looking forward to doing and try to complete as many as possible, whether it is enjoying the company of your coworkers, taking a stroll in the park on your lunch hour or even hitting the gym on your way back home.
+- Make a to-do list of all the things which you have been looking forward to doing and try to complete as many of these as possible.
+Whether it is enjoying the company of your co-workers, taking a stroll in the park on your lunch break or even hitting the gym on your way home.

-- Have conviction in your decision and remember you used to be that self-driven working woman who was a force to be reckoned with in the business world.
+- Have courage in your convictions and remember that you used to be that self-driven working woman who was a force to be reckoned with in the business world.

-- Plan fun activities to with your child on the weekends such as having family fun days spending quality time with together and the way to do this is by making sure you have very best jumping castle hire Sydney has to offer to make your special day as enjoyable as possible.
+- Plan fun activities to do with your children at the weekends such as having family fun days and spending some meaningful time together.
+One suggestion for this could be to locate the very best jumping castle hire Sydney has to offer which could make your day really enjoyable and memorable.

-By doing just a few of these tasks will take your mind of the situation and help you with separation anxiety, you may also find spending time with your child and doing daily tasks with them have become more enjoyable.
+By doing just a few of these things you will take your mind off the situation and they will help you with separation anxiety.
+You may also find that spending this time with your children will make doing the normal daily tasks together even more enjoyable.

-Feeling the stresses and anxiety doesn’t just occur when you are preparing to leave your child in their early years but it is a constant emotion throughout motherhood and that natural urge to protect continues even when they are fully grown.
-There are steps you can take to make sure you quell any concerns you might have during this process and here are some scenarios you might have to deal with.
+Feeling stressed and anxious doesn’t just occur when you are preparing to leave your children when they are in their early years.
+These can be constant emotions which you will experience throughout motherhood and that natural urge to protect will continue even once they have fully grown up.
+There are some steps which you can take to make sure that you quell any concerns which you might have as well as a few common scenarios which you might have to deal with.

-- Education – making sure you child get the very best education and putting them through good schools will give you the security of knowing that they are being provided with the greatest possible tools to help them develop.
+- Education – making sure that your children get the very best education and putting them through good schools will give you the security of knowing that they are being provided with the greatest possible tools to help them reach their potential.

-- Holidays and trips – whether this is their first school trip or they are going on holiday with their friends, it may leave you with a sense fear and panic, however you need to see this time as vital quality time with your partner and you should make the most of it and renew your bond.
+- Holidays & Trips – Whether they are going on their first school trip or they are going on holiday with their friends, you may be left with a sense of fear or panic, however you should look at this period as an opportunity to spend some quality time with your partner and you should make the most of it and renew your bond.

-- Driving – Having you child getting behind the wheel of car is a scary process not just for the person sitting in the passenger seat but can raise anxiety issues as a mother thinking about all of the potential dangers.
-It is a time like this that you need to rely on your choice of instructors and ask other mums some advice and help them to find you a driving school Sydney mums put their faith.
+- Driving – Having your child climbing behind the wheel of a car can be a scary process not just for the person sitting in the passenger seat but it can also raise anxiety issues for you as a mother thinking about all of the potential dangers.
+It is a time like this that you need to rely on your choice of instructors and ask other mums some advice and help them to find you a driving school Sydney mums put their faith in.

-At the end of the day there will always be things that concern you and it is all about finding the best way to deal with them, so if you have any questions or you are seeking further consultation, then don’t hesitate to get in touch with us and speak with one of our friendly advisers who specialise in help and advice for mothers.
+At the end of the day, there will always be things that concern you and it is all about finding the best ways to deal with them.
+If you have any questions or you are seeking further consultation, then don’t hesitate to get in touch with us and speak with one of our friendly advisers who specialise in help and advice for mothers.